-Deenan was inspired by his own visit to Laos in which he became infatuated with a Laotian woman and imagined her as a tour guide.
+Deenan was inspired by a visit to Laos in which he had became infatuated with a Laotian woman and imagined her as a tour guide.
 In the film, Sorn, a Bangkok-based Laotian-Australian journalist, is assigned to photograph Laos.
 He is reluctant to stay but hires a tour guide, Noi, to show him around.
 It’s Noi’s first time as a tour guide and so she repeatedly takes him in the wrong direction.

 Sorn starts to want to know more about his Laotian father’s family and ends up returning to his childhood home.
 The family that remained in Laos welcomes Sorn warmly even though he has not seen them for over ten years.
 Sorn falls for Noi and starts to feel a part of Laos.

-According to the Laotian director, Anousone Sirisackda, the film Good Morning, Luang Prabang aims to present ‘Laotian culture, our beautiful scenery and cities.’
-The film was shot on a shoestring budget and took over 12 days to film.
+According to Sirisackda, Good Morning, Luang Prabang aimed to present “Laotian culture, our beautiful scenery and cities.”
+The film was shot on a shoestring budget and took less than two weeks to film.
 One of the producers mortgaged his house in order to fund it.

-The film premiered in one of Laos’ two theatres in the capitalVientiane on May 24th, 2008.
+The film had its premiere in one of Laos’ two theatres in the capital Vientiane on May 24th, 2008.
 It was released in Thailand on June 5th.
 According to the director and president of Lao Art Media, Anousone Sirisackda, promoting the film abroad is necessary.
-‘Right now there are only a handful of movie theatres here.
+“Right now, there are only a handful of movie theatres here.
 The audience is too small because people don’t have enough money to spend on movie tickets.
 So we can’t recoup our investment with local audiences alone.’